Me and Lulu from “Hee Haw.”

 God tapped me on the shoulder one night.

-I was about four-years-old, and I was in my bed.
+I was about 4, and I was in my bed.
 Suddenly, I felt a couple of pokes on my shoulder.
 Huge inhale.
 I froze.
 I turned over to see who it was.
 No one was there.
 But I knew it was My Maker.

 Through the haze in my mind she is standing behind my dad’s receptionist desk inside his beauty salon.
 She is leaning over and grasping my upturned hand and reading my palm.
 She’s telling me what my astrological chart says about me, what my 10-year-old self could expect in the years to come.

 Lulu was a vivacious, perky woman with a sweet smile you could just fall into.
 She held my hand gingerly like it was a pearl.
 Her hands were soft, but firm.
 Her soul was overflowing, generous.
 She had oceans to share.
 I awaited with high hopes about what she would tell me about my life.

 “You are very important,” she said, her eyes gleaming with light and hope.